 We concentrated in posing as the clouded arena with drizzles created a nice backdrop for us but, …

-… our driver was eagerly waiting to start the second-half of the match.
+… our driver was eagerly waiting to start the second half of the match.
 Rejuvenated after the rest, we oppressed our opponent in that half quite a bit.
-Finally, I managed to score a goal to provide our team a victory by 1-0 margin.
+Finally, I managed to score a goal to provide our team with a victory by 1-0 margin.